ChrisEssery/group-project/Portfolio/Conclusion.md

   * ***Explore the effectiveness of this platform for improving states of wellbeing in end-users through user testing and self-report questionnaires.***

 We were unable to complete this objective due to the time constraints placed on us.
 Despite the fact we were unable to meet this objective, we believe this could be a really fruitful extension of our product since it could help gather useful data on the impact of our product on subjective feelings of wellbeing and self-reported levels of loneliness and isolation.
 Whilst these questions lie outside the realm of this project, they nonetheless could be addressed in a small-scale study investigating the role of our platform on these phenomena.
-The PENS model, discussed in [the Background section of this report](../Portfolio/Background.md), could be used to inform the questions to ask the participants of such a study, or the Game Experience Questionnaire (GEQIJ) proposed by IJsselsteijn et al., 2008 which consists of  seven constructs - Competence, Sensory & Imaginative Immersion, Flow, Tension/Annoyance, Challenge, Negative affect and Positive affect - could also be used.
+The PENS model, discussed in [the Background section of this report](https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/Background.md), could be used to inform the questions to ask the participants of such a study, or the Game Experience Questionnaire (GEQIJ) proposed by IJsselsteijn et al., 2008 which consists of  seven constructs - Competence, Sensory & Imaginative Immersion, Flow, Tension/Annoyance, Challenge, Negative affect and Positive affect - could also be used.

   * ***Deliver a SPA that is easy to use and is inclusive of older adults with lower levels of digital literacy.***

 Throughout every stage of the development of our application, our design philosophy has revolved around making the application as clear and easy to read and navigate as possible, without compromising any of the functionality of our app.
-Correia de Barros et. al (2014) suggest that providing a reasonable amount of space between interactive items in the window helps to avoid the accidental pressing of items.
+Correia de Barros et. al (2014) suggest that providing a reasonable amount of space between interactive items on the page helps to avoid the accidental pressing of buttons.
 We took this on board and the clearest example of this can be seen with both the signup and login buttons, as well as the game selection buttons.
-They are large, include large text and are spaced reasonably far apart.
+They are large, include large text and are spaced quite far apart.

 They also suggest avoiding placing interactive items towards the edge of the window to avoid pressing items external to the application page itself.
 With certain parts of the application such as the navigation bar, it is hard to avoid this, but wherever possible, such as with the games, we put emphasis on keeping items as central as possible.
-One of their recommendations that could have been implemented to a greater extent was including icons with the buttons where possible, to make the function of a button more obvious.
-This was implemented for the home button on the navigation bar, but perhaps including icons for the memory game and Connect Four buttons would help to make the side even more easily navigatable.
+One of their recommendations that could have been implemented to a greater extent was including icons with the buttons where possible, to make what a button does more obvious.
+This was implemented for the home button on the navigation bar, but perhaps including icons for the memory game and Connect Four would help to make the side even more easily navigatable.

 ### How did we 'serious play' in our application?

-As discussed in the background and UX design sections of this report, the concept of 'serious play' underpinned our research, design and development of our project.
-Referring back to the work of Zimmerman (2004), we ultimately ended up using play as an activity mediated through structure and rules.
-This was demonstrated through our choice of games having a clear, fixed ruleset.
-Without this structure, it would have undermined our objective of the challenging the user, and allowing the user to challenge others.
-We developed leaderboards and a scoring system to help solidify this.
-On reflection, we determined that an element of unstructured play could also have been implemented to offer some respite from competitive gameplay.
-We therefore chose to implement the multiplayer functionality of the memory game as a team game where your score is shared.
-We have also discussed adding futher collaborative experiences such as shared digital drawing canvasses.
+As discussed in the background and UX design sections of this report,

 ## Impact of Covid-19